“Anecdotes from a White-Collar Roughneck”

 A personal and perceptive insider’s view of U.S. politics and oil history, the Forward Lloyd N. Unsell’s memoir, is included here along with Chapter One and Chapters Two and Three, and Chapters Four and Five.

-The American Oil & Gas Historical Society preserves U.S. petroleum history.
-Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
-For more information, contact bawells@aoghs.org. © 2020 Bruce A. Wells.
+The American Oil & Gas Historical Society (AOGHS) preserves U.S. petroleum history.
+Please support this energy education website, subscribe to our monthly email newsletter, and help expand historical research.
+Contact bawells@aoghs.org.
+Copyright © 2026 Bruce A. Wells.